gustav-mb/PRDAT-assignments/Assignment 13/README.md

 # Programs as Data - Assignment 13

-Non-code answers to the exercises are answered in this document!
+We have chosen to do assignment 3, 4 and 5 in exam set from January 2017.

 Exercises are from the written exam in Programs as Data from the 12.-13. of January 2017.